-Video-based home exercise can minimize osteoarthritis pain, improve mobilityFebruary 8th, 2012 in Arthritis & Rheumatism /
+Video-based home exercise can minimize osteoarthritis pain, improve mobilityFebruary 8, 2012 in Medicine & Health / Arthritis & Rheumatism

 The benefits of exercise in minimizing pain and improving mobility for individuals living with osteoarthritis has been well documented.

 In a new study presented today at the 2012 Annual Meeting of the American Academy of Orthopaedic Surgeons (AAOS), 107 individuals with diagnosed osteoarthritis in the knee were randomized to either a DVD-based exercise group, or a control group.
 The "DVD" group received a DVD-based exercise program, as well as verbal and hands-on exercise instructions, for the first four to eight weeks.
 The individuals in both groups were evaluated at three, six and 12 months.